-- If one of the source operands is an SNaN and the floating-point invalid-operating exception is not masked (see Section 4.9.1.1., "Invalid Operation Exception (#I)"), the a floating-point invalid-operation exception is signaled and no result is stored in the destination operand. - If either or both of the source operands are NaNs and floating-point invalid-operation exception is masked, the result is as shown in Table 4-7.
+- If one of the source operands is an SNaN and the floating-point invalid-operating exception is not masked (see Section 4.9.1.1, "Invalid Operation Exception (#I)"), the a floating-point invalid-operation exception is signaled and no result is stored in the destination operand. - If either or both of the source operands are NaNs and floating-point invalid-operation exception is masked, the result is as shown in Table 4-7.
 When an SNaN is converted to a QNaN, the conversion is handled by setting the most-significant fraction bit of the SNaN to 1.
 Also, when one of the source operands is an SNaN, the floating-point invalid-operation exception flag it set.
-Note that for some combinations of source operands, the result is different for the x87 FPU operations and for the SSE or SSE2 operations.
+Note that for some combinations of source operands, the result is different for x87 FPU operations and for SSE/SSE2/SSE3 operations. - When neither of the source operands is a NaN, but the operation generates a floating-point invalid-operation exception (see Tables 8-10 and 11-1), the result is commonly an SNaN source operand converted to a QNaN or the QNaN floating-point indefinite value.